Machine Learning Classifiers Do Not Improve the Prediction of Academic Risk: Evidence from Australia: Methods

 \section{Methods}

 Our objective is to predict whether or not a student will perform in the `Below Standard' band upon sitting their next NAPLAN.

-We split the data set into students in grade 3 and students in grade 5+.
-Within each data set, we remove any rows which contain missing data.
-For each data set, and for each response variable (reading and numeracy), we use stratified sampling of the classes (At Standard and Below Standard) to obtain a two thirds/one third split for training and test sets.
-This gives a total of four training sets and test sets.
-Training sets for grade 3 and grade 5+ contain samples of size of 230,546 and 590,929 respectively, while test sets contain samples of size 115,271 and 295,453.
-While the removal of missing observations greatly reduces the sample sizes, the final samples are still large.
+We split the data set into two subsets: students in grade 3, for whom this is their first time sitting NAPLAN; and students in grades 5, 7, and 9, for whom their NAPLAN score in the previous cycle may be used as a predictor.
+Within each data set, we remove any rows that contain missing data.
+For each data set (grade 3, $n=345,817$; and grades 5+, $n=886,392$) we obtain a random two thirds/one third split for training and test sets respectively.
+We stratify the random samples such that the proportion of students not meeting minumum standards is preserved in the training and test sets respectively.
+We do this for each of the response variables (reading and numeracy), resulting in each classifier being estimated separately on 4 data sets (reading/numeracy, grade 3/grade 5+) and evaluated on corresponding test sets.